 Studies have shown that combining methotrexate with a TNF blocker like Humira is more effective than using either agent alone and may slow disease progression and structural joint damage.

-Non-TNF Biologics for Rheumatoid Arthritis
+Other Options: Non-TNF Biologics for RA

-Most biologics are given by injection and can be added to non-biologic DMARDs, NSAIDs or corticosteriods.
+- However, most biologics are given by injection and can be added to non-biologic DMARDs, NSAIDs or corticosteriods.

-Place in Therapy: Juvenile Rheumatoid Arthritis
+Place in Therapy: Juvenile Idiopathic Arthritis

 TNF Blocker Precautions